 Yes.
 Most modern firewalls will allow video conferencing data to be NAT’d.

 Whilst H.323 is currently more widely deployed for video conferencing and the standard more mature, SIP is growing in popularity.
-To provide an extended return on investment, for those that have already purchased video conferencing equipment, we operate both protocols on the same network and therefore ensure interoperability is available.
+To provide an extended return on investment, for those that have already purchased video conferencing equipment, where possible we operate both protocols on the same network and therefore ensure interoperability is available.

 Yes.
 It is possible to connect outside of the Vivid VC Network (Off-Net) via our ISDN [H.320], Internet [H.323 & SIP] and Connected Health interconnection gateways.
 These types of connections will generally require advance notification to the Customer Support Team to ensure testing can take place if required.
 Conferences outside of the network (Off-Net) will incur additional charges.